-Hypothesis 3 (Impact of Deal) The SM's benevolence increases if the FM's choice of the line allows for a deal.
+Hypothesis 3 (Impact of deal) The SM's benevolence increases if the FM's choice allows for a deal.
 That is, the SM becomes more benevolent when we move from situations where the choice of the FM does not allow for a Pareto improvement to situations that allow for a mutual improvement.

 Our next (and last) hypothesis is motivated by the large experimental literature on trust and trustworthiness.
-In experimental economics the most frequently used instrument to study the importance of those concepts for behavior is the investment game (Berg et al., 1995) and its close relative, the binary trust game (studied by McCabe et al., 2003, for instance).
-There is by now an impressing amount of evidence indicating that SM behavior in those games is neither consistent with own money maximization nor in line with purely distributional concerns (see Cox, 2004; Ashraf et al., 2006; Chaudhuri & Gangadharan, 2007; Cox et al., 2008a, 2014, among others).
+In experimental economics the most frequently used instrument to study the importance of those concepts for behavior is the investment game (Berg et al. 1995) and its close relative, the binary trust game (studied by McCabe et al. 2003, for instance).
+There is by now an impressive amount of evidence indicating that SM behavior in those games is neither consistent with own money maximization nor in line with purely distributional concerns (see Cox 2004; Ashraf et al. 2006; Chaudhuri and Gangadharan 2007; Cox et al. 2008a, 2016, among others).
 Less clear is the answer to the question what is really driving SM behavior in this class of games.
 Here, we address this question indirectly by investigating whether FM behavior characterized by the combination of characteristics defining a trusting move in the investment game induces more benevolence in the SM than behavior characterized by other combinations.
-To formulate a hypothesis regarding the impact of trusting acts by the first mover on the behavior of the second mover we define:
+To formulate a hypothesis regarding the impact of trusting acts by the FM on the behavior of the SM we define: